mattjwarren/spritecutter/README.md

 # SpriteCutter - Image Grid Slicer

-A Python GUI application for slicing images into grids.
+A simple, straight forward python GUI application for slicing images into grids.
 Perfect for creating sprite sheets, cutting up tiled images, or extracting individual tiles from larger images.

+Not very fancy, but does exactly what it say's on the tin.
+Hopefully it does one simple job well.

 ## Features